William Stanback: Montreal Alouettes (first stint)

 Stanback signed with the Montreal Alouettes of the Canadian Football League (CFL) in May 2018.
 He started receiving significant playing time in August 2018, and a month later the Alouettes traded Tyrell Sutton to the BC Lions; moving Stanback into the starting running back role.
 Stanback finished his rookie season having played in 16 games, carrying the ball 81 times for 539 yards – he also caught 25 passes for 313 yards with two touchdowns.
+On special teams, Stanback also made 8 tackles and returned 19 kickoffs for 464 yards.
+By the end of the year Stanback was the Alouettes' team nominee for both Most Outstanding Rookie and Most Outstanding Special Teams Player awards.

 Stanback had a breakout game in Week 4 of the 2019 season, rushing for 203 yards and three touchdowns.
 He was named one of three players of the month for the month of July.
 He played in 14 regular season games for the Alouettes in 2019, recording 170 carries for 1048 rushing yards and five touchdowns and 33 receptions for 329 receiving yards.
 At season's end he was named a CFL All-Star.